Capture-time Extremal Cop-Win Graphs: Introduction

 \section{Introduction}

-The game of cops and robbers is a perfect-information two-player pursuit-evasion game played on a graph.
+The game of Cops and Robbers is a perfect-information two-player pursuit-evasion game played on a graph.
 To begin the game, the cop and robber each choose a vertex to occupy, with the cop choosing first.
 Play then alternates between the cop and the robber, with the cop moving first.
 On a turn a player may move to an adjacent vertex or stay still.
 If the cop and robber ever occupy the same vertex, the robber is caught and the cop wins.
 If the cop can force a win on a graph, we say the graph is \dword{cop-win}.
 The game was introduced by Nowakowski and Winkler \cite{NW83}, and Quilliot \cite{Qui78}.
 A nice introduction to the game and its many variants is found in the book by Bonato and Nowakowski \cite{BN11}.

 One of the fundamental results about the game is a characterization of the cop-win graphs as those graphs which have a \dword{cop-win ordering} \cite{NW83}, \cite{Qui78}.
 Independently, Clarke, Finbow, and MacGillivray \cite{CFM2014} and the authors of this paper~\cite{OO16} developed an alternative characterization that we call \emph{corner ranking}.
 A thorough discussion of the similarities and differences of our approach is given in \cite{OO16}.
 As with cop-win orderings, corner ranking characterizes which graphs are cop-win.
-Corner ranking can also be used to determine the capture time of a cop-win graph, as well as describe optimal strategies (in terms of capture time) for the cop and robber, where the \dword{capture time} of a cop-win graph is the fewest number of moves the cop needs to guarantee a win, not counting her initial placement (for example, on the path with $5$ vertices, the capture time is $2$).
-In Section~\ref{cornran}, we describe the corner ranking procedure and some useful properties of it that were proved in \cite{OO16}.
+Corner ranking can also be used to determine the capture time of a cop-win graph $G$, as well as describe optimal strategies (in terms of capture time) for the cop and robber, where the \dword{capture time} of a cop-win graph $G$, denoted $\capt(G)$, is the fewest number of moves the cop needs to guarantee a win, not counting their initial placement.
+For example, on the path with $5$ vertices, the capture time is $2$.
+In Section~\ref{cornran}, we summarize some work from \cite{OO16} on corner ranking.

-Bonato et. al. \cite{BGHK2009} make the following interesting definition. \begin{defn} Suppose $n > 0$ is a natural number.
-Let $\capt(n) =$ the capture time of a \emph{cop-win} graph on $n$ vertices with maximum capture time. \end{defn}
+Bonato et. al. \cite{BGHK2009} defined the following capture time function on the natural numbers. \begin{defn} Suppose $n > 0$ is a natural number.
+Let $\capt(n) $ denote the capture time of a cop-win graph on $n$ vertices with maximum capture time. \end{defn}